Longtime union leader and grassroots activist Andy Pallotta was elected president of NYSUT in April 2017.

 A former United Federation of Teachers representative in the Bronx — a district of 38,000 students and 57 union chapters — Pallotta helped to resolve contractual, educational and community concerns.

-Pallotta, who sees a strong connection between his faith, progressive politics and the goals of the American labor movement, is strengthening NYSUT coalitions with other organizations working for the greater good.
+Pallotta, who sees a strong connection among his faith, progressive politics and the goals of the American labor movement, also has strengthened NYSUT coalitions with other organizations working for the greater good.

-A graduate of the NYSUT Leadership Institute, Pallotta served as a delegate to NYSUT, American Federation of Teachers and UFT conventions.
-He is a vice president of the New York State AFL-CIO, a member of its executive council and a vice president of AFT and a member its executive council.
+A graduate of the NYSUT Leadership Institute, Pallotta has served as a delegate to NYSUT and American Federation of Teachers conventions.
+He is a vice president of the New York State AFL-CIO and the AFT, and a member of their executive committees and executive councils.

 Pallotta earned degrees from Kingsborough Community College (Associate in Business), St. Francis College (Bachelor in Business) and Brooklyn College (Master of Education).